 Image source: Spoerl, D., Nigolian, H., Czarnetzki, C., & Harr, T. (2017).
 Reclassifying Anaphylaxis to Neuromuscular Blocking Agents Based on the Presumed Patho-Mechanism: IgE-Mediated, Pharmacological Adverse Reaction or “Innate Hypersensitivity”?.
 International journal of molecular sciences, 18(6), 1223. https://doi.org/10.3390/ijms18061223

 These mast cell receptors respond to everything you come in contact with.
-They are responding to everything outside your body and everything inside your body.
+They are responding to everything outside and inside your body.

 Your mast cell receptors can respond to:

 - Foods you eat

 For people without Mast Cell Activation Syndrome, many of these responses go unnoticed.